isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-04-15-post-Close to Heart: Giving the Heart a RESET.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/Editorial Features/2024/24_04_15_Roger_Foo.jpg">
 </div>
-<p>&nbsp;With over two decades of clinical and research experience under
+<p>With over two decades of clinical and research experience under his belt,
-his belt, the Corresponding Principal Investigator of Project RESET, Prof Roger Foo also holds concurrent portfolios as Head of the NUHS Clinician Scientist Academy, Director of the Cardiovascular Research Institute under the National University Heart Centre Singapore (NUHCS), as well as Senior Consultant in the Department of Cardiology at NUHCS, and the Zayed Bin Sultan Al Nahyan Professor in Medicine.</p>
+the Corresponding Principal Investigator of Project RESET, Prof Roger Foo also holds concurrent portfolios as Head of the NUHS Clinician Scientist Academy, Director of the Cardiovascular Research Institute under the National University Heart Centre Singapore (NUHCS), as well as Senior Consultant in the Department of Cardiology at NUHCS, and the Zayed Bin Sultan Al Nahyan Professor in Medicine.</p>
 <h4><strong>That is an impressive and illustrious list of professional appointments.
 Could you share more about your journey as a clinician scientist?</strong></h4>
 <p>I always like to tell people that my journey is one that is unexpected,
 unintentional—but eventful and fulfilling.
 After completing my studies